Driesvv14/Seene/README.md

 NOTICE: The .json file should be at the same directory level as the Python script.

+NOTICE: When creating a database you have to select private or public.
+These rules determine who can write to your database.
+        When private you won't be able to write to your database and with public everyone can write to it.

+        Solution:

+        These Firebase require authentication which is done by our .json file from the Firebase admin sdk.

+        // These rules require authentication
+        {
+          "rules": {
+            ".read": "auth != null",
+            ".write": "auth != null"
+          }
+        }

 ## Step Three
 Run the script and the data collected on the device should appear in the Firebase database.
 This with their own name under the parent DEVICE.